kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 Elara is there beside him, adding her own arrow to the pincushion of shafts now sprouting from the beast.

 Suddenly, Gerhard twists the opal on his finger.
-“Try the floor!” he yells, and then he’s sprinting in demonstration, his boots striking the water’s surface with impossible, solid *thuds*.
+“Try the floor!” he yells, and then he sprints across the water, his boots pounding the surface with impossible, solid _thuds_.

 Scarlet doesn’t hesitate.
-She runs across the top of the water to where she last sighted Doctor Pepe.
+She runs across the top of the water to where she last saw Doctor Pepe.
 She speaks a word, and the shimmering magic around her feet dies.
 She plunges into the glacial water, the shock a physical blow.
 Below, in the green-black gloom, she sees the octopus, its coils wrapped tight around Doctor Pepe’s still form.
 She swims to him, lays her hands upon his chest, and a desperate pulse of healing light flows from her palms.

 Doctor Pepe’s eyes fly open.
 He is underwater.
 He is drowning.
 He is alive.